pdzaffina/blog/_posts/2026-01-22-West-Point-Leadership-Principles-6.md

 ### The Link to Psychological Safety

 You cannot have true well-being in a workplace without **psychological safety**.
-This is the belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
+This is the belief that you will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.

-However, psychological safety is not something you can simply demand; it is something you must earn through consistent connection.
+However, psychological safety is not something you can simply demand; it is something you must earn through consistent connection, and walking the walk.

 * **Trust is the bridge:** Your team must trust your intentions before they feel safe being vulnerable.
 * **Visibility creates security:** When your team sees you, interacts with you, and knows your character, the "fear of the boss" evaporates.
 * **Connection is the requirement:** You have to connect with your people on a human level to build the safety required for them to take risks and innovate.
+I cannot stress this enough.

 ### Enabling Growth Through Honest Feedback